Temperature in Perspective

 Sunlight, which is high energy radiation, enters our atmosphere and is absorbed by Earth’s surface.
 Like any warm body, Earth emits radiation.
 Since Earth’s temperature is lower than that of the sun, Earth emits lower energy radiation called infrared radiation, which is not visible to our eyes.
 Some of this infrared radiation passes back out of our atmosphere into space, but most is absorbed by greenhouse gases in our atmosphere.
 The warming caused by this absorption of infrared radiation is called the greenhouse effect.

-The greenhouse effect is the theoretical basis for the theory of man-made global warming.
+The greenhouse effect is the theoretical basis for the theory of human-caused global warming.
 Most greenhouse gases in our atmosphere are created by natural climatic processes, so the greenhouse effect is a natural effect.
 But emission of greenhouse gases from human industry adds to the effect.
 Climatism warns that man-made greenhouse gases are the cause of rising global surface temperatures and will cause catastrophic climate change.
 But quantifying the amount of the greenhouse effect contributed by mankind is key to estimating the impact.

 Our atmosphere is composed of about 78 percent nitrogen gas, 21 percent oxygen gas, a small amount of water vapor, and other trace gases.
 Carbon dioxide is a trace gas.
 Only four molecules in every 10,000 in Earth’s atmosphere are carbon dioxide.
 The amount of CO2 that mankind may have added in all of human history is only a fraction of one of those four molecules.
 Yet, Climatists claim that this fraction of one in every 10,000 air molecules is causing catastrophic climate change.

 What is nature’s most abundant greenhouse gas?
 The answer is water vapor!
 Air typically contains 500 times more water vapor than CO2.
 Depending upon local humidity, water vapor can form about two percent of the atmosphere, serving as the Earth’s dominant greenhouse gas.
 Most scientists estimate that water vapor causes between 75 percent and 90 percent of Earth’s greenhouse effect.
-If we use the conservative number, about 75 percent of the greenhouse effect is due to water vapor and clouds, and of the remaining portion, about 19 percent is due to carbon dioxide, with 6 percent due to methane and other gases.
+If we use the conservative number, about 75 percent of the greenhouse effect is due to water vapor and clouds.
+Of the remaining portion, about 19 percent is due to carbon dioxide, with 6 percent due to methane and other gases.
 But as indicated by the Carbon Cycle Model of the Intergovernmental Panel on Climate Change (IPCC), only about 3 percent of the CO2 placed into the atmosphere each year is from human emissions.
 So, of the last 25 percent of the greenhouse effect that is due to carbon dioxide and methane, only about 3 percent of this is due to man-made sources.

 Icecap Melting and Sea Level Rise?